fortefairy/cds-tool-tutorials/storymapsjs.md

 There are so many ways to use a StoryMap.
 Below are a few ideas to get you started:

 - A roadtrip you've taken or want to take
-- Filming locaitons in your city/state
+- Filming locations in your city/state
 - Famous locations in a book
 - Your favorite spots in your hometown